protonemedia/laravel-task-runner/README.md

 It's the *magic* of Inertia.js with the *simplicity* of Blade.
 [Splade](https://github.com/protonemedia/laravel-splade) provides a super easy way to build Single Page Applications using Blade templates.
 Besides that magic SPA-feeling, it comes with more than ten components to sparkle your app and make it interactive, all without ever leaving Blade.

-## Want to see this package in action?

-Check out [Eddy Server Management](https://github.com/protonemedia/eddy-server-management), our open-source solution for Server Provisioning and Zero-Downtime PHP Deployment!

 ## Installation

-This package requires Laravel 10 and PHP 8.1 or higher.
+This package requires Laravel 10 and PHP 8.2 or higher.
 You can install the package via composer:

 ```bash
 composer require protonemedia/laravel-task-runner